 Q: How long do the assessments take?

 A: Each test is divided into sections and is designed to be completed over multiple days to minimize fatigue.
+Students are given ample time to complete the assessments.

 Q: Where do I see my student(s) Kansas Assessment Program results?